 Liam Neeson and the film Taken started a new trend in Hollywood.
 It’s now en vogue to be an older tough guy that battles with villains and saves the day.
 Action heroes have all been wearing tights and capes over the past decade.
 Back in the day it was Bronson and then Sly Stallone, Van Damme, Swayze and Arnold that ruled the genre.
 Now, it’s the older badass that is trending up at the box office.
 Liam is certainly convincing as the quiet rugged veteran just waiting for someone to mess with him.
 I enjoy these movies and particularly like the troubled, ex-cop style adventure, where a group of thugs have no idea what they are in for with an old and unassuming renegade character.
 A Walk Among The Tombstones starts off with a bang and then hints at being something more deranged and different Read the rest of this entry »

-I have your tickets to the Indy advance screening of OCULUS.
+I have your tickets to the Indy advance screening of The Equalizer.

 In The Equalizer, Denzel Washington plays McCall, a man who believes he has put his mysterious past behind him and dedicated himself to beginning a new, quiet life.
 But when McCall meets Teri (Chloë Grace Moretz), a young girl under the control of ultra-violent Russian gangsters, he can’t stand idly by – he has to help her.

 Read the rest of this entry »